klarawust/klarawust/README.md

 - Bachelor thesis project for [NTNU SmallSat Lab](https://www.ntnu.edu/smallsat)
 - Summer intern at [Kateter](https://kateter.no)
 - Learning assistent for NTNU in IT2805 and TDT4180

+  ### 📚 Education

+B.Sc in Informatics at NTNU - Norwegian University of Science and Technology

 ### 🌐 Personal projects